 Cannabis is not inherently dangerous.
 Some individuals are able to use it without incident.
 However, there is no question that cannabis can pose a danger to some individuals.

-The Centers for Disease Control and Prevention (CDC) has determined that individuals who use marijuana are more likely to develop temporary psychosis.
+The Centers for Disease Control and Prevention (CDC) has determined that individuals who use marijuana are more likely to develop temporary psychosis as experimental studies in healthy humans show that cannabis and its active ingredient, delta-9-tetrahydrocannabinol (THC), can produce transient, dose-dependent, psychotic symptoms, as well as an array of psychosis-relevant behavioral, cognitive and psychophysiological effects; the psychotogenic effects can be ameliorated by cannabidiol (CBD).
 Moreover, the association between marijuana use and schizophrenia is stronger in those who both use the drug at a younger age and use it more frequently.
 There is also research that links cannabis with conditions such as depression and even suicidal ideation.

 The Science of Marijuana Psychosis